-Applicants will need to provide one document to establish birth or legal presence in the United States, such as a birth certificate, a U.S. passport, or immigration documents.
-They’ll also need to provide a document to confirm their social security number, as well as a document to establish proof of residence, such as a bank statement or utility bill.
+Applicants will need to provide one document to establish birth or legal presence in the United States, such as a birth certificate, a U.S. passport, passport card, certificate of citizenship, or immigration documents.
+They’ll also need to provide a document to confirm their social security number (like a W-2 form), as well as a document to establish proof of residence, such as a bank statement or utility bill.
 A full list of approved documents is available online.
 The travel ID card costs $25 and is good for up to eight years.

 Apply for a New Arizona Driver's License